zuplo/docs/docs/articles/support.md

 ### Community support

 Customers with Zuplo's free subscription plan can seek support through the Zuplo Community.
-Response times may vary and are not guaranteed.
+Response times may vary and aren't guaranteed.

 ### Standard support